absorensen/numbers_go_brrrr/m1_memory_hierarchies/README.md

 Memory is everything as compute itself is very cheap, keeping the part of your code that does computations fed with data is expensive.
 Knowing more about how memory works will also help you parallelize your code for a greater speedup.
 I'll also introduce how to work with GPU's from the dual perspective of memory and parallelism.
-It is introduced in this module instead of concurrency as programming GPU's is a microcosm of memory and parallelism and introducing these concepts early on your journey will allow you some time to come to terms with the mindbending prospects of parallel programming.
+It is introduced in this module instead of concurrency as programming GPU's is a microcosm of memory and parallelism.
+Introducing these concepts early on in your journey will allow you some time to come to terms with the mindbending prospects of parallel programming.
 Also GPU's have become ubiquitous these last few years.
 Just look at Nvidia's stock prices!